IBM/wc-devops-utilities/README.md

-# Deploying WebSphere Commerce V9 with the DevOps Utilities #
+# Deploying WebSphere Commerce V9 with the deployment utilities #

-WebSphere commerce DevOps Utilities are provided as a reference tool chain to support deploying and operating WebSphere Commerce V9 in a Kubernetes environment.
+WebSphere commerce deployment utilities are provided as a reference tool chain to support deploying and operating WebSphere Commerce V9 in a Kubernetes environment.

 For more information about WebSphere Commerce V9, see [WebSphere Commerce Version 9 knowledge Center](https://www.ibm.com/support/knowledgecenter/SSZLC2_9.0.0/landing/wc_welcome.htm).

-By using WebSphere Commerce DevOps Utilities, you can also deploy WebSphere Commerce V9+ in IBM Cloud Private (ICP).
+By using WebSphere Commerce deployment utilities, you can also deploy WebSphere Commerce V9+ in IBM Cloud Private (ICP).
 For more information on ICP, see [IBM Cloud Private](https://www.ibm.com/cloud/private).

-WebSphere Commerce DevOps Utilities are built and deployed as Docker images, including the following:
+WebSphere Commerce deployment utilities are built and deployed as Docker images, including the following:
 * DeployController
 * DeploySlave
 * SupportContainer